SAKryukov/isomorphic-midi-keyboard/article/article.md

 At the same time, diminished seventh sounds quite harmonic, which is related to the reasons I tried to explain in relation to [pentatonic](#heading-26ldquo3bmusically-deformed-pentagram26rdquo3b) system.
 Indeed, the correlation between harmonic value and subjective "consonant" or "dissonant" qualities is not so straightforward; such perception also [highly depends on cultural factors](#heading-culture-versus-physics).

 Interestingly, there is a number of historical/cultural peculiarities around the notes B and ♭B. In some European countries, these notes have different names and denoting letters.
 In "our" notation B means the note si (ti) at the interval 11 relative to C, and ♭B, si/ti-bémol/bemolle/flat at the interval 10.
 At this moment, to avoid any assumptions on which notation is "correct", let me use the non-ambiguous names si and ♭si.
-In some cultures, si is denoted as H, and ♭si as B. The H notation is often [referred to as](https://www.library.yale.edu/cataloging/music/keylang.htm) "German", but its use is [much wider](https://en.wikipedia.org/wiki/Key_signature_names_and_translations).
+In some cultures, si is denoted as H, and ♭si as B. The H notation is often [referred to as](http://www.tonalsoft.com/enc/g/german-h.aspx) "German", but its use is [much wider](https://en.wikipedia.org/wiki/Key_signature_names_and_translations).
 I personally also used to H as si more than to B. Even in the same country, both B and H-notation can be found in publications, most typically in popular music.
 If H is found, it becomes clear, but if not, how to understand "B"?
-Imagine confusion of the readers, mostly amateur musicians, who would have to derive the meaning of it from the context.{id=special.German.H}
+Imagine confusion of the readers, mostly amateur musicians, who would have to derive the meaning of it from the context.{id=special-german-g}

 Anyway, we can imagine what could be the root cause for this mess.
 The reason is that in C key ♭si forms fundamentally harmonic interval if it is considered as C shifted down by one full tone (counted counterclockwise on the [chromatic_circle](https://en.wikipedia.org/wiki/Chromatic_circle)), but si is not.
 But unaltered si plays its role as 7th in the C [major scale](https://en.wikipedia.org/wiki/Major_scale) as its [leading tone](https://en.wikipedia.org/wiki/Leading-tone).